Natural product: Expanding the concept

 The concept of natural product, which initially based on organic compounds that could be isolated from plants, was extended to include animal material in the middle of the 19th century by the German Justus von Liebig.
 Hermann Emil Fischer in 1884, turned his attention to the study of carbohydrates and purines, work for which he was awarded the Nobel Prize in 1902.
 He also succeeded to make synthetically in the laboratory in a variety of carbohydrates, including glucose and mannose.
 After the discovery of penicillin by Alexander Fleming in 1928, fungi and other micro-organisms were added to the arsenal of sources of natural products.

 Milestones

-By the 1930s, several large classes of natural products were known.
-Important milestones included:
+By the 1930s, several major classes of natural products had been identified and studied extensively.
+Key milestones in the field of natural product research include: